Mahad459/mahad.github.io/README.md

 # Data Scientist

-#### Technical Skills: Python, SQL, R, Power BI,
+#### Technical Skills: Python, SQL, R, Power BI

 ## About Me
 I collaborate cross-functionally to build data-driven solutions using AI and machine learning.
-With over 4 years of experience in data-centric roles, I specialize in data science, statistics and data transformations.
+With over 4 years of experience in data-centric roles, I specialize in data science, statistics, and data transformations.
 Proficient in R, Python, MySQL, Postgres, and Power BI, my work consistently drives business growth through data-driven insights and innovative solutions.
 In my spare time, I enjoy exploring the latest breakthroughs in AI and machine learning.